ahdinosaur/secret-handshake2/SPEC.md

 DiffieHellman: Given a local secret key and a remote public key, generate a shared secret.

+(Note: This function MUST check if given public key is weak (has low order), before proceeding to generate a shared secret.)

 ```txt
 DiffieHellman(secret_key, public_key) -> shared_secret
 ```